Haga clic aquí para español

-Counties/Cities accepting training approved by other counties: Amador County, Calaveras County, Humboldt County, Imperial County, Kings County, Lake County, Lassen County, Madera County, Marin County, Mendocino County, Riverside County, San Francisco County, San Joaquin County, San Luis Obispo County, Santa Barbara County, Tehama County, Tuolumne County, Yolo County, Yuba County.
+Counties/Cities accepting training approved by other counties: Alameda County, Amador County, Calaveras County, Glenn County, Humboldt County, Imperial County, Inyo County, Kings County, Lake County, Lassen County, Madera County, Marin County, Mendocino County, Modoc County, Orange County, Riverside County, San Diego County, San Francisco County, San Joaquin County, San Luis Obispo County, Tehama County, Tuolumne County, Yolo County, Yuba County.
 City of Vernon

 We encourage checking with your local enforcement agency (LEA) to confirm certificate acceptance!

 This course educates Body Artists about risks involved with exposure to blood and presents best practices on precautions to take for risk reduction.
 Body Artists are provided the necessary information to become registered as a Body Art Practitioner in California.